-The vast department of Madre de Dios consists entirely of rainforest and is home to thousands of indigenous people, including the Harakmbut, Ese Eja and Matsiguenga Apart from the department capital of Puerto Maldonado, most of the regions inhabitants are indigenous families who rely exclusively on the resources provided by the forests and rivers to maintain their traditional livelihoods.
-However, for the past few years Madre de Dios has been experiencing a full-on gold rush.
+The vast department of Madre de Dios consists entirely of rainforest and is home to thousands of indigenous people, including the Harakmbut, Ese Eja, and Matsiguenga.
+Apart from the department capital of Puerto Maldonado, most of the region’s inhabitants are indigenous families who rely exclusively on the resources provided by the forests and rivers to maintain their traditional livelihoods.
+But for the past few years, Madre de Dios has been experiencing a full-on gold rush.
 Each day, over 100 people descend from the highlands to seek gold in the department’s rainforest.
-There are at least 3,000 mining concessions in the region.
-Most of the gold mining is illegal and improvised, meaning that the highly toxic mercury and cyanide tailings are dumped directly into the formerly pristine jungle rivers and streams.
+There are at least 3,000 formal mining concessions in the region; but most of the gold mining is illegal and improvised, meaning that the highly toxic mercury and cyanide tailings are dumped directly into formerly pristine rivers and streams.
 Moreover, most miners don’t find gold or strike it rich, and supplement their income through illegal logging.

-The neighboring ramshackle mining town, known as Delta, felt wretched.
-It is populated by thousands of gold miners.
-Apart from gold-buying and supply shops, the entire town seemed to be run-down brothels and bars.
-Luis warned me not to take photographs.
-Although most the people in Delta are gold migrants, Luis is concerned that more and more Harakmbut youth will be drawn to the promise of quick cash, rather than practicing traditional resource use.
+The neighboring ramshackle mining town, known as Delta, is populated by thousands of gold miners.
+Apart from gold-buying and supply shops, the town is known for run-down brothels and bars.
+Although most of the people in Delta are gold migrants, Luis is concerned that more and more Harakmbut youth will be drawn to the promise of quick cash, rather than practicing traditional resource use.